 More research is needed into the diagnosis, management and treatment of facial palsy.
 Part of the role of Facial Palsy UK is to raise funds for research.
 At the time of launching Facial Palsy UK in July 2012, very few research projects investigating the prevalence, causes and treatments of facial palsy were being undertaken.
 Facial Palsy UK is dedicated to commissioning and funding world-class research that will benefit all those affected by facial palsy.

-Facial Palsy UK is currently planning a modified Delphi Study to identify research priorities in relation to facial palsy.
+Facial Palsy UK completed a Delphi Study in 2017 to identify research priorities in relation to facial palsy.

 - Conducting focus groups with stakeholders (e.g. patients, carers, clinicians, academics) to identify the research topics viewed as important.

 - Carrying out a literature review of existing facial palsy research to supplement the research topics identified through focus groups.

 - Using research topics gathered by the literature review and qualitative findings to conduct a Delphi survey of stakeholders in facial palsy.